jennifernha/King-County-House-Sales/README.md

 Prior to iterating regression models and predictions, I conducted some exploratory data analyses to clean up the data using IQR method to prepare it for modeling, and went through several iterations to refine the model.
 ***
 ## Results
+I created several multiple linear regression models, and the best-performing was Model 3 which I used feature engineering (One Hot Encoding).
+The model and the exploratory data analysis while preparing the data showed that `waterfront`, `grade`, and `view` are the strongest predictors of the housing price.

 ### Release movies in May, June, July, November, or December!
 Domestically and internationally, we see the highest ROI in May, June, July, November, December.
 Such trend tells us that people are more willing to go watch a movie during the summertime and holiday seasons towards the end of year.